Respirators and dust masks don’t seem to come cheap, especially good ones. Often they can cost upwards of $3 each for a mask that only lasts 8 hours!

 Cheap Respirators You Can Buy Now

 The Cambridge Mask is my respirator of choice.
-I compared it to Vogmask in this article.
+I compared it to Vogmask and Airinum in this article.

 It’s hard to give overall advice as the price and availability of respirators changes greatly.
 Especially in times like now!